Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     private const float k_DefaultHealth = 100.0f;
     /// <summary>
     /// Default Permissions: Everyone can read, server can only write
-    /// Player health is something determined (updated/written to) on the server side,
+    /// Player health is typically something determined (updated/written to) on the server
-    /// but a value everyone should be synchronized with (i.e. have the ability to read)
+    ///  side, but a value everyone should be synchronized with (i.e. read permissions).
     /// </summary>
     public NetworkVariable<float> Health = new NetworkVariable<float>(k_DefaultHealth);

     /// <summary>
     /// Owner Read & Write Permissions: Owner or server can read and write
     /// A player's ammo count is something that you might want, for convenience sake, the
-    /// client to update locally.
-You also don't want other non-owner clients to have
-    /// access to this value to avoid any kind of "info-hacking".
-This might be because
+    /// client-side to update locally.
+This might be because you are trying to reduce
-    /// you are trying to reduce bandwidth consumption for the server and all non-owners/
+    /// bandwidth consumption for the server and all non-owners/ players or you might be
-    /// players or you might be trying to incorporate a more "hack resistant" design where
+    /// trying to incorporate a more client-side "hack resistant" design where non-owners
-    /// non-owners are never synchronized to this value.
+    /// are never synchronized with this value.
     /// </summary>
     public NetworkVariable<int> AmmoCount = new NetworkVariable<int>(default,
         NetworkVariableReadPermission.Owner, NetworkVariableWritePermission.Owner);